scalar-labs/scalardl/docs/getting-started.md

 # Getting Started with Scalar DL

-This document explains how to get started with Scalar DL by running your first simple contract with the Client SDK.
+This document explains how to get started with Scalar DL by running your first simple contract using the Client SDK.
 Here, we assume that you have already installed Scalar DL, and Scalar DL Ledger is running and listening to 50051 and 50052 ports on localhost.
 If you don't have such an environment, please follow [the document](./installation-with-docker.md).
 We also assume that you already have a certificate and a private key required to run contracts.

 ## What is Scalar DL?

-Scalar DL is a scalable and practical Byzantine fault detection middleware for transactional database systems that achieves correctness, scalability, and database agnosticism.
+Scalar DL is scalable and practical Byzantine fault detection middleware for transactional database systems, which achieves correctness, scalability, and database agnosticism.

 Scalar DL is composed of Ledger, Auditor, and Client SDK as shown in the following figure.
 Scalar DL Ledger manages application data in its own unique way using hash-chain and digital signature.
 Scalar DL Auditor is an optional component and manages a copy of Ledger data without depending on Ledger to identify the discrepancy between Ledger and Auditor data.
 The Client SDK is a set of user-facing programs to interact with Ledger and Auditor.
 For more details, please read [the design doc](design.md) and [the implementation details](implementation.md).